webpro/programming-principles/README.md

 Separation of concerns is a design principle for separating a computer program into distinct sections, such that each section addresses a separate concern.
-For example the business logic of the application is a concern and the user interface is another concern.
-Changing the user interface should not require changes to business logic and vice versa.
+For example, the business logic and the user interface of an application are separate concerns.
+Changing the user interface should not require changes to the business logic and vice versa.

 Quoting [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) (1974):